aszasz/BRT_Planning_Guide_4th_Edition/README.md

 # BRT Planning Guide 4th Edition

-The guide is currently is in its final revisions, with intention to be released in the beggining of 2016.
+The guide is currently is in its final revisions, with intention to be released in the begining of 2016.

 Pre-release chapters can be found on [ITDP's go public page](https://go.itdp.org/display/public/Final+BRT+PG), on MS-Office ".doc" format, and linked  in the [Table of Contents](#TOC)